-TUB Category Statutory exception Discretionary Universal Exception (granted by all water companies) Suggested Discretionary Concessional Exception (granted by individual water companies) (4) filling or maintaining a pool that is used for the purpose of decontaminating animals from infection or disease (5) filling or maintaining a pool used in the course of a programme of veterinary treatment (6) filling or maintaining a pool in which fish or other aquatic animals are being reared or kept in captivity 6.
+TUB Category Statutory exception Discretionary Universal Exception (granted by all water companies) Suggested Discretionary Concessional Exception (granted by individual water companies) (5) filling or maintaining a pool used in the course of a programme of veterinary treatment (6) filling or maintaining a pool in which fish or other aquatic animals are being reared or kept in captivity 6.
 Drawing water, using a hosepipe, for domestic recreational use None None 7.
 Filling or maintaining a domestic pond using a hosepipe Filling or maintaining a domestic pond in which fish or other aquatic animals are being reared or kept in captivity Blue Badge holders on the grounds of disability To customers on the company's Vulnerable Customers List who have mobility issues but are not in possession of a Blue Badge 8.
 Filling or maintaining an ornamental fountain Filling or maintaining an ornamental fountain which is in or near a fish-pond and whose purpose is to supply sufficient oxygen to the water in the pond in order to keep the fish healthy None To operate water features with religious significance 9.
-Cleaning walls, or windows, of domestic premises using a hosepipe Using a hosepipe to clean the walls or windows of domestic premises for health or safety reasons To Blue Badge holders on the grounds of disability Commercial cleaning To customers on the company's Vulnerable Customers List who have mobility issues but are not in possession of a Blue Badge 10.
-Cleaning paths or patios using a hosepipe Using a hosepipe to clean paths or patios for health or safety reasons To Blue Badge holders on the grounds of disability Commercial cleaning To customers on the company's Vulnerable Customers List who have mobility issues but are not in possession of a Blue Badge 11.
+Cleaning walls, or windows, of domestic premises using a hosepipe Using a hosepipe to clean the walls or windows of domestic premises for health or safety reasons To Blue Badge holders on the grounds of disability • Commercial cleaning To customers on the company's Vulnerable Customers List who have mobility issues but are not in possession of a Blue Badge 10.
+Cleaning paths or patios using a hosepipe Using a hosepipe to clean paths or patios for health or safety reasons To Blue Badge holders on the grounds of disabilityCommercial cleaning To customers on the company's Vulnerable Customers List who have mobility issues but are not in possession of a Blue Badge 11.
 Cleaning other artificial surfaces using a hosepipe Using a hosepipe to clean an artificial outdoor surface for health or safety reasons To Blue Badge holders on the grounds of disability Commercial cleaning To customers on the company's Vulnerable Customers List who have mobility issues but are not in possession of a Blue Badge